Adrilaw/DuckHunter_HID_Scripts/README.md

 # Scripts Descriptions
 • WinUAC_Killer: It disables windows defender.

-• Win-Netcat-Rverseshell: It gives you a reverse shell on target system  NOTE: Edit script to desire ip addr and por
+• Win-Netcat-Rverseshell: It gives you a reverse shell on target system  NOTE: Edit script to desire ip addr and port

 • Win_speaks: Makes your computer say stuff